isomerpages/ogp-scamshield-suite/index.md

       button: or check using the scamshield app
       url: www.scamshield.gov.sg
   - infopic:
+      title: 1 in 5 Singaporeans fall prey to scam
+      subtitle: Did you know?
+      id: infopic
+      description: Always check if the situation you are facing is a scam
+      image: /images/didyouknow.png
+      alt: Image alt text
+  - infopic:
       title: Keep safe with the ScamShield App
       id: infopic
       description: The ScamShield App blocks calls from numbers known to be used in